© Peter MacRae, London 1999 |

 CLAN MACRAE SOCIETY OF CANADA ONLINE

-The Petitioner in this case, Sir Colin G. Macrae, stated that he was the eldest male representative of the deceased Colin Macrae of Inverinate, that he ‘ and his ancestors as Chiefs of the Clan MacRae have used certain armorial ensigns from a period long anterior to the passing of the Act of Parliament, 1672, cap.
-47, but that the same have never been recorded in the Public Register of An Arms and Bearings in Scotland in terms of the said statute.’He therefore prayed that the Lyon would grant warrant to the Lyon Clerk to matriculate ‘ the ensigns armorial above indicated in name of the Petitioner as Chief of the Clan MacRae.’
+The Petitioner, in this case, Sir Colin G. Macrae, stated that he was the eldest male representative of the deceased Colin Macrae of Inverinate, that he ‘ and his ancestors as Chiefs of the Clan MacRae have used certain armorial ensigns from a period long anterior to the passing of the Act of Parliament, 1672, cap.
+47, but that the same has never been recorded in the Public Register of An Arms and Bearings in Scotland in terms of the said statute.’He, therefore, prayed that the Lyon would grant a warrant to the Lyon Clerk to matriculate ‘ the ensigns armorial above indicated in name of the Petitioner as Chief of the Clan MacRae.’

 John MacRae-Gilstrap, major of the 3rd Battalion of the Black Watch, who had previously lodged a caveat, appeared and lodged answers, stating that he was the second son of the late Duncan MacRae, who was head of the family of MacRae of Conchra.
 He denied that the Petitioner, or any of his ancestors whom he represented, was Chief of the Clan MacRae, or used arms as such; and he denied that the petition was competent in so far as it asked Lyon to recognize the Petitioner as Chief of the Clan MacRae.